-A new breast shape can be made using a breast implant or tissue from another part of the body.
-The surgeon aims to match the reconstructed breast to your other breast as much as possible.
-You usually need further surgery to the reconstructed breast or other breast to improve the final appearance.
+Breast reconstruction tries to match your reconstructed breast to your other breast as closely as possible.
+You usually need further surgery to the reconstructed breast, or sometimes to the other breast to improve the final appearance.

-Breast reconstruction may not be suitable for some women.
-This is because some medical conditions might increase the risk of complications during and after surgery.
+Breast reconstruction surgery may not be suitable for everyone.
+This is because some medical conditions increase the risk of complications during and after surgery.
 Your surgeon or nurse can tell you more about this.

 Reconstruction after breast-conserving surgery

 People who have part of their breast removed (breast-conserving surgery) do not usually need breast reconstruction.

 But if a large area of breast tissue needs to be removed, some reconstructive surgery might be offered to keep the breast shape.
 This can improve the appearance of your breasts or make them look more even.

 Breast reconstruction is done by a breast reconstructive surgeon or a plastic surgeon.
 Breast reconstructive surgeons are sometimes called oncoplastic breast surgeons.
 They are trained in breast cancer surgery and some types of breast reconstruction.

 There are different reasons someone may choose to have breast reconstruction.
 It will depend on the person.
 You may choose to have reconstruction, so you do not need to wear a false breast.
 This is called a breast prosthesis or form.
 Or you may feel reconstruction will help your confidence and improve how you feel about your body after breast surgery.

 You may not want to have additional surgery and decide you feel comfortable wearing a breast prosthesis instead.
 If this is what you decide, you can talk to your breast care nurse about how to get fitted with a prosthesis and bras you can wear after surgery.